-The iOS 12.1.2 beta gives developers and average users a chance to try the next version of iOS 12 before it arrives for the general public.
-The iOS 12.1.2 beta might be tempting to download bt most iPhone, iPad, and iPod touch users are better off staying put on an official version of iOS.
+The iOS 12.1.3 beta gives developers and average users a chance to try the next version of iOS 12 before it arrives for the general public.
+While trying the iOS 12.1.3 beta might be tempting, most iPhone, iPad, and iPod touch users are better off staying put on an official version of iOS.

-Apple’s iOS 12.1.2 beta is live for developers and the general public via Apple’s Beta Software Program.
-The Beta Software Program is free and simply requires a working Apple ID.
+Apple’s iOS 12.1.3 beta is live for developers and the general public via Apple’s Beta Software Program.
+The Beta Software Program is free and requires a working Apple ID.

 Using pre-release software on your device could lead to problems, but your testing could Apple squash bugs and deliver better all-around performance.